Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Abstract

 \section{Abstract}

-This paper is concerned with well-posedness of Dean-Kawasaki equation with non-local singular interactions and correlated noise.
-By imposing Ladyzhenskaya-Prodi-Serrin condition on the interaction kernel, we prove the existence of renormalized kinetic solutions to the Dean-Kawasaki equation, which are weak solutions in the probabilistic sense.
-The pathwise uniqueness can be achieved under an additional integrability assumption on the divergence of the interaction vector field.
-With the aid of the pathwise uniqueness, we show the existence of probabilistically strong solutions.
-The well-posedness result contributes to the study of non-equilibrium fluctuations for the non-local interacting Dean-Kawasaki equation in the small noise regime.
+Inspired by [Fehrman, Gess; Invent.
+Math., 2023] and [Fehrman, Gess; Arch.
+Ration.
+Mech.
+Anal., 2024], we consider the Dean-Kawasaki equation with singular interactions and correlated noise which can be viewed as fluctuating mean-field limits.
+By imposing the Ladyzhenskaya-Prodi-Serrin condition on the interaction kernel, the existence of probabilistic weak renormalized kinetic solutions is established.
+Further, under an additional integrability assumption on the divergence of the interaction kernel, a kinetic formulation approach is applied to derive pathwise uniqueness, leading to the strong well-posedness of the equation.
+As an application, we obtain the well-posedness of a conservative stochastic partial differential equation known as the fluctuating Ising-Kac-Kawasaki dynamics.